The library at the

 More about the library

 The library at the Museum of Ethnography is a well-provided library that specialises in scientific and popular science literature.
 It is a unique reference library on ethnography, anthropology, archaeology and art history, religious history, history and museology: Literature relating to non-European cultures and especially indigenous people.
 Literature on material culture, i.e. describing ethnographic objects, is also well represented.
 The library essentially covers the continents of Africa, the double continent of America, Greenland, Asia, Australia and Oceania.
 In total, there are around 45,000 books and periodicals.

-The library has an extensive collection of exhibition catalogues from other ethnographic museums around the world in addition to around 80 current periodicals on anthropology and ethnography.
+The library has an extensive collection of exhibition catalogues from other ethnographic museums around the world in addition to a number of current periodicals on anthropology and ethnography.